We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Solomon Brothers was our favorite secret shopping experience in Atlanta.
 Their showroom is located on the 17th floor of Tower Place 100, a high-rise office building in Buckhead.
 It was a unique experience being in a showroom with such stunning views.
 The company also operates a second location in Alpharetta, which opened in 2019.

 The selection of jewelry available at Solomon Brothers is vast.
 They have a huge, diverse range of engagement ring settings in just about every imaginable style, as well as a large selection of pre-made engagement rings and designer settings.

 As for diamonds, Solomon Brothers have a large range of GIA and AGS certified diamonds for you to choose from.
-As we’ve covered in our guide to diamond certification, AGS and GIA are the two most consistent and reliable diamond grading entities.
+As we’ve covered in our guide to diamond certification, GIA has strict, consistent grading processes, making it the most consistent and reliable diamond grading entity.

 Overall, our impressions of Solomon Brothers were very positive.
 With this said, there’s one issue that we think deserves pointing out, if only for constructive criticism purposes.

 During our visit to Solomon Brothers, we thought the sales pitch was a little too high pressure.
 There’s no need to get every little detail of personal information from the customer within a few minutes of introducing yourself.